dainank/clevo-indicator-arch/README.md

 Clevo Fan Control Indicator for Arch
 ======================================

-This program is an Arch indicator to control the fan of Clevo laptops, using reversed-engineering port information from ECView.
+This program is an Arch indicator to control the fan of Clevo laptops, using reversed-engineered port information from ECView.

-It shows the CPU temperature on the left and the GPU temperature on the right, and a menu for manual control.
+It shows the CPU temperature on the left and the GPU temperature on the right, as well as a menu for manual control.

-For command-line, use *-h* to display help, or a number representing percentage of fan duty to control the fan.
+For command-line, use *-h* to display help, or a number representing the percentage of fan duty to control the fan.

 Build and Install